 This is a special post to wish my friend Ergun, and my wife Jan happy birthday.

-A week ago, on a nice fall day, I revisited the junk yard in North Smithfield.
+A week ago, on a nice fall day, I revisited the junkyard in North Smithfield.
 It was still filled with dead cars which are piled 4-5 high at some places and gave the appearance as if nothing was moving.
 Quite the contrary, this time I saw as many, if not more, dead cars but the clusters of cars have changed.
-Compared to my earlier visit on a hot summer day, it was a lot more comfortable this time and I wondered slowly looking for patterns created by forces of time and nature.
+Compared to my earlier visit on a hot summer day, it was a lot more comfortable this time and I wandered slowly looking for patterns created by forces of time and nature, colors of time.

 The trunk lid patterns exemplify an interesting color concept called “simultaneous contrast” when opposite colors having similar luminosities are adjacent to each other, like yellow-blue or green-red.
 On the lid, orange-yellows against the faded blue intensify each color to be perceived more strongly than they actually are.
 If you stare some of the patterns where the colors and luminosities are just right you will feel your eye having difficulty resting on a single spot and jumping around as if the pattern of colors is vibrating.